ruisebastiao/QuickQanava/doc/web/docs/graph.md

 Grid
 ------------------

-Grid could be configured with `Qan.GraphView.grid` property, only line grid is supported (see `Qan.LineGrid` component, `Qan.PointGrid` has been deprecated in 0.15.0), default grid is drawn with orthogonal lines.
+Grid could be configured with `Qan.GraphView.grid` property, either a point or line grid could be used (`Qan.PointGrid` and `Qan.LineGrid` components), default grid is drawn with orthogonal lines.

 ``` cpp hl_lines="5"
 import QuickQanava          2.0 as Qan